OpenBB-finance/OpenBB/website/content/SDK/alt/covid/slopes/_index.rst

     > Load cases and find slope over period
     </h3>

-To obtain charts, make sure to add :python:`chart = True` as the last parameter
+To obtain charts, make sure to add :python:`chart = True` as the last parameter.
+Use the :python:`external_axes` argument to provide axes of external figures.

 {{< highlight python >}}
 alt.covid.slopes(